ogni90/sca-maven-plugin/README.md

 ### Pair Coupling Between Objects (Pair-CBO)
 Since the CBO Metric has its shortcomings it is accompanied by the Pair-CBO metric.
 This metric does not count connections from a single class, but counts the connections between all pairs of Classes.
-This way it should be easier to find out which classes exactly are coupled too strongly.
+This way it should be easier, to find which classes exactly are coupled too strongly.
-Again, the lower this number ist, the better.
+Again, the lower this number is, the better.

 ## Requirements
 The following requirements must be met, to be able to use this plugin:
-* Your project needs to be managed in maven (version 3 or higher)
+* Your project needs to be managed in maven (version 3 or newer)
-* The computer running maven must have the Java Development Kit (JDK) installed
+* The computer running maven must have the Java Development Kit (JDK) installed (version 11 or newer)

 ## Installation

-To install the Plugin, download the latest release from the GitHub Releases Page.
+To install the plugin, download the latest release from the GitHub Releases Page.
 To install the JAR-File to your local maven repository use this command:
 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=sca-maven-plugin-1.0-SNAPSHOT.jar